 McHorse, Joel — “Silver Flower” Lidded Jar

-Joel learned to make pottery from his mother, Christine McHorse.
-His early work was a combination of traditional Navajo shapes and incised designs along this his own distinctive silver work that he used an finials on the lids.
+Joel McHorse learned to make pottery from his mother, Christine McHorse.
+His early work was a combination of traditional Navajo shapes and incised designs along with his own distinctive silverwork that he used to make the finials on the lids.
 This is a classic jar with a perfectly fit lid made from micaceous clay and reduction fired.
 The silver pieces for the lid are created using the lost wax method of casting.
-There are three vertical infinity symbols which are soldered together to create the flower design.
+There are three vertical infinity symbols that are soldered together to create the flower design.
 It is a brilliant use of various designs to create a new form!
 The petal/flower motif as well works in balance with the shape of the jar and the coloration from the firing.
 There is an architectural appearance to them and a somewhat art-deco feel in their connection to the vessel itself.
 Not surprisingly Joel is as much an architect as a potter.
 He took nearly a decade away from the clay to become an architect.
 Joel said of his early work, “The successes of form and composition that I see in my pottery I try to utilized in my architecture.”
-The opposite could be said today as the success of his architectural career have created a new direction in his work in the clay and especially in silver.
+The opposite could be said today as the success of his architectural career has created a new direction in his work in the clay and especially in silver.